particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### CLI updates 2024-02-16

+Updates for Particle CLI documentation for CLI version 3.21.0.

 ### Tracker cmd additions 2024-02-15

 Added information about the cmd handlers in [Tracker Edge](/firmware/tracker-edge/tracker-edge-api-reference/#regcommandcallback-cloudservice) and Monitor Edge for the `get_cfg` and `reset_to_factory` commands.